New Workflows in Filmmaking

 Registration

-We greatly appreciate it if you can as donations and Chapter Membership helps cover our expenses.
-You may Join the chapter for $40/year or Donate any amount.
+Chapter Membership helps cover our expenses.
+You may Join the chapter for $40/year.
 We accept online payments through PayPal.

 Special Thanks

-Andrew Cochrane and team at The Clubhouse, all the speakers and the members of the Executive Council of the LA chapter of ACM SIGGRAPH.
+Andrew Cochrane, Chris Ellerby, and the team at The Clubhouse, all the amazing speakers, and the members of the Executive Council of LA ACM SIGGRAPH Professional Chapter.